Ceramic Dictionary

 ca: MOTLLE: 6 Per treballar en relleu

-es: MOLDE: 6 Pra trabajar en relieve
+es: MOLDE: 6 Para trabajar en relieve

 Click on the title to see more images

 Molds for working in relief are made with a flat back that can be attached to walls and thus be used for architectural decorating.
-It can be in one or more pieces and at the same or different levels.
+It can be in one or more pieces and on the same or different levels.

 Make the design as simple as possible.
 The photos are of numbers made for the outside walls of a housing estate.
 The back consists of 6 pieces that will be attached to the wall, and then the numbers are glued on to it.
 It is designed so that the back can be increased and decreased in size to hold any amount of numbers.
 In all there are 16 molds, 6 for the back and one for each number, 0 to 9.

 To take it out, first take a small ball of clay and go round the edges where the plaster and clay join, touching the joints and pulling upwards.
 This helps to loosen the clay from the plaster.
 Then lay a piece of wood over the mold, turn it and tap it until it comes out.
+Read more about: Numbers

 ca: MOTLLE: 7 Bastidor